Globally registered and regulated

 No, there's no limit on the value or amount of funds you can exchange.

-With the help of our in-house FX team, you can access 24/7 live rates and convert in real time from 65+ currencies with instant settlement through your Client Portal.
+With the help of our in-house FX team, you can access live rates 24/7 and convert in real time from over 65 currencies, including USD, EUR, and GBP, all with instant settlement through your Client Portal.

 Last updated: 02/05/24